FelixWaweru/elevenlabs-node/README.md

     stability:       0.5,                            // The stability for the converted speech
     similarityBoost: 0.5,                            // The similarity boost for the converted speech
     modelId:         "elevenlabs_multilingual_v2",   // The ElevenLabs Model ID
+    style:           1,                              // The style exaggeration for the converted speech
     speakerBoost:    true                            // The speaker boost for the converted speech }).then((res) => {
     console.log(res);